 Recent Afghan newcomers have already begun making meaningful contributions to the U.S. economy and society.
 We can and must enable and support them in rebuilding their lives through much needed private, community, philanthropic, state, and federal support.
 It is critical that we ensure their continued right to stay in the U.S. through passage of new legislation and administrative action.
-With the visa statuses of many newcomers expiring after two years, about 36,000 Afghans will be at risk of deportation this year.
+With the visa statuses of many newcomers expiring after two years, about 36,000 Afghans will face uncertainty from falling out of status.

 This paper shares key areas of Afghan newcomer contributions to date - and their immense future potential - by spotlighting four distinct groups: 1) Afghan professionals filling labor market gaps, 2) Afghan women leaders and human rights defenders, 3) Afghans who are reinvigorating communities, and 4) Afghan students.
+Upwardly Global produced this report in partnership with Evacuate Our Allies, a coalition consisting of over 150 organizations working to support the resettlement of at-risk Afghans.